JVAdams/artiFISHal/Vignette.md

 	myfish <- SimFish(LakeName="My Lake", LkWidth=30000, LkLength=20000, BotDepMin=20, BotDepMax=100,
 		FishParam=ExInputs, TotNFish=100000, Seed=545)

-Look at the results.
 Look at the true total number and weight of each fish group in the population.

 	myfish$Truth